Josephcc2/Custom-Architecture/README.md

 Designed to be able to test different architectures for a certain goal to find the most efficient setup.

 The system executes a sequence of **Layers**, each of which sends a prompt to a configured AI model and saves the response to a file.
+After all layers complete, a **Voting System** evaluates the output against a user-defined goal before surfacing the result.

 ## Setup
 Ensure you have Python latest release installed on your system.